Sérgio Buarque de Holanda: Life and career

 He returned to Rio de Janeiro in 1927 and started to work as a columnist of the Jornal do Brasil and as an employee of the United Press Agency.
 Four years later, he traveled to Europe as a correspondent of the Diários Associados and settled in Berlin, where he met Friedrich Meinecke.

 He collaborated, in 1930, in the "Brasilianische Rundschau" magazine of the Conselho do Comércio Brasileiro de Hamburgo.
 In 1936, back in Brazil, he worked at the Universidade do Distrito Federal as assistant-teacher to Henri Hauser in the chair of contemporary and modern history.
 He also taught comparative literature as an assistant to Professor Trouchon.

 In 1936, Buarque de Holanda published his book Raízes do Brasil, considered by many to be one of the most important books ever written in Brazil.

 In 1939, when the Universidade do Distrito Federal was closed, Sergio Buarque de Holanda was invited by Augusto Meyer to be the director of the publishing sector of the Instituto Nacional do Livro.
-Invited by the State Departament sector of International Relations, he traveled in 1941 to the United States.
+Invited by the State Department sector of International Relations, he traveled in 1941 to the United States.

 Three years later, he became the director of the Divisão de Consulta da Biblioteca Nacional do Rio de Janeiro.
 In 1945, he participated of the Democratic Left foundation, and traveled to São Paulo to participate in the Writers' Congress.
 He was elected as a president of the Federal District Sector of the Brazilian Association of Writers.